2raj2raj/bitcoin-educational-content/courses/pos305/en.md

 #### SSH

 SSH is used for maintenance purposes.
 BTCPay Server shows the initial connection command to reach your Server and SSH public keys authorized to connect to your Server.
-Server Administrators might want to turn off SSH changes through the UI of BTCPay Server.
+Server administrators may want to disable SSH changes through the BTCPay Server UI.

 #### Dynamic DNS